davidchappy/mastermind-sinatra/README.md

-# mastermind-sinatra
+# Mastermind for Sinatra
-A Sinatra Web app implementation of Mastermind
+A Sinatra Web app implementation of Mastermind for The Odin Project